sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 Troubleshoot: If the mounting operation fails, make sure the Windows 10 version of DISM is the one installed with the Windows ADK.
 Make sure that version is being used and not an older version from the Technician Computer.
 Do not mount images to protected folders, such as the User\Documents folder.
 If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling antivirus protection.

 ### Adding drivers

-Note: For an automated solution to this section, please refer to the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.

 1. Adding driver packages (.inf files) one by one.
 SampleDriver\driver.inf is a **sample** driver package that is specific to the computer model.
 (Type a specific driver path). **If there are multiple driver packages please skip to the next step**.